 to offer three bachelor’s degrees — Computer Science, Computer Information Systems

 and Cybersecurity — and one graduate program — Applied Computer Science.
-Today’s students
+Today’s students are adept

 The program has evolved substantially from its early years to today’s rapidly changing